Solange Bibas

 Solange Nunes Bibas (Belém, Pará, 1918 — São Paulo, São Paulo, August 29, 1982) was a Brazilian sports journalist.
 He worked at A Gazeta Esportiva and covered the 1958 and 1982 football World Cups.
 In the 1982 one, he was appointed as the official redactor of the Brazilian Football Confederation.
+At several times, he wrote for "Miroir du Football", a French football newspaper which talked a lot about South-American football.

 A couple of months after his death, a street in Tatuapé district in São Paulo was named after him.